 - Easy to use and user-friendly drag-and-drop call flow builder and agent setup

-- A superior desktop app that offers a unified user experience
+- A superior desktop app that offers a unified customer experience.

-- Mobile App Needs work: Nextiva’s mobile is not as comprehensive nor as feature-rich.
-It tends to be glitchy with notifications.
+- Mobile App Needs work: Nextiva’s mobile app is not feature-rich and tends to be glitchy with notifications.
 We’ve also experienced login issues.

 Our Score for Nextiva: 9/10

-- Nextiva is our #1 choice for small businesses that are customer-centric.
-Nextiva has superior customer service and offers many system features at a competitive price, making it easy for users to manage all communication methods.
+- Nextiva’s phone system is our #1 choice for small businesses that are customer-centric.
+Nextiva has superior customer service and offers many business phone system features at a competitive price, making it easy for users to manage all communication methods.

 - Nextiva’s desktop app performs well and is easy to use and understand, with a one-click video launch, chat, SMS, email, and collaboration in one threaded and continuous view